serby/schemata/README.md

 ### v4.1.0

-Validators now return a promise if a callback is not provided.
+Validate now return a promise if a callback is not provided.

 ### v4.0.0